The Crypto Accounting Firm Tech Stack: Build, Buy, or White-Label (2026)

 The Crypto Accounting Firm Tech Stack: Build, Buy, or White-Label

-A firm's crypto stack is three layers, not one product: ingestion/reconciliation, a sub-ledger and chart of accounts, and a tax/reporting layer including DAC8.
-The build-vs-buy answer is different per layer — and almost no firm should build the ingestion layer.
-This guide is the stack and where the line sits, hedged, because tooling never transfers the firm's professional responsibility.
+This is the tooling spoke of the crypto-practice series: what software a firm actually needs, and which parts of it to build, buy, or white-label.
+A firm's crypto stack is three layers, not one product: ingestion and reconciliation, a sub-ledger and chart of accounts, and a tax and reporting layer that includes DAC8.
+The build-versus-buy answer is different for each layer, and almost no firm should build the ingestion layer.
+This guide maps the stack and shows where the line sits; it sits under building a crypto practice and expands the buy side covered in white-label crypto accounting.
+It is hedged, because tooling never transfers the firm's professional responsibility.

-- The stack decision is three decisions, not one.
+- The stack decision is really three decisions, not one.

-- Never build the ingestion layer — continuous engineering, no professional differentiation; buy/white-label.
+- Never build the ingestion layer; it is continuous engineering with no professional differentiation, so buy or white-label it.

-- Build is rarely right beyond configuration (CoA templates, review checklists) on bought tooling.
+- Build is rarely right beyond configuration (chart-of-accounts templates, review checklists) on top of bought tooling.

-- DAC8 makes the reporting layer's reconciliation a requirement (in force 2026, first exchange 2027).
+- DAC8 makes the reporting layer's reconciliation capability a requirement (in force 2026, first exchange 2027).

-- Buying does not reduce the firm's responsibility for classification/review/engagement.
-Not professional/procurement advice.
+- Buying does not reduce the firm's responsibility for classification, review, and the engagement.
+This is not professional or procurement advice.

 The three layers